apprealkit/Android-NDK/USAGE.md

 INTEGRATING
 	- 1) Create an ARK account
 	- 2) Login into DashBoard page to create your APPIDs
-	- 3) Integrating into yout ptojects
+	- 3) Integrating into your projects
         	- Copy apprealkit-cpp-static-prebuilt into "jni" folder
         	- Edit "Android.mk" to load AppRealKit library
         	- Execute ARK's methods